MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/security/index.md

 ### View main origin certificate

-From the **Security Overview**, choose **View certificate** to quickly inspect the certificate for the main origin.
+From the **Security Overview**, click **View certificate** to quickly inspect the certificate for the main origin.

 :::image type="content" source="../media/security-security-overview-secure-view-certificate.msft.png" alt-text="A main origin certificate." lightbox="../media/security-security-overview-secure-view-certificate.msft.png":::

 ### View origin details

-Choose one of the entries in the left-hand nav to view the details of the origin.
-From the details page you are able to view connection and certificate information.
+Click one of the entries in the left-hand nav to view the details of the origin.
+From the details page you can view connection and certificate information.
 Certificate transparency information is also shown when available.

 :::image type="content" source="../media/security-security-overview-mixed-secure-main-origin.msft.png" alt-text="Main origin details." lightbox="../media/security-security-overview-mixed-secure-main-origin.msft.png":::